 Before Expel, Greg spent 15 years as the CISO and Senior Vice President of Technology at the National Hockey League (NHL), where he led their information security program.
 He also led the league’s technology strategy, digital transformation, and cloud initiatives.

 Prior to the NHL, Greg worked on infrastructure, security, and software systems for Apple, Yahoo Search, eMusic, and several other NYC-based tech startups.

 Chief Revenue Officer

 Jennifer Lawrence is our Chief Revenue Officer.
 As CRO, she’s leading the charge to welcome new customers to Expel and help them make space to do what they love through unexpectedly simple security.
 We’re excited she’s not only bringing her expertise to the team, but also sharing her love of Mondays to help us start every week off right.

 Jennifer has over 20 years of experience building and scaling SaaS companies.
-Before joining Expel, she led both the global Duo security sales team and the Cisco Secure SaaS team.
-During her time at Duo, she grew the business from $9M ARR and eight sales people to over half a billion in revenue and 400 sales people.
-Clearly, we think she’s pretty cool.
+Before joining Expel, she led both the global Duo Security sales team and the Cisco Secure SaaS team.
+During her time at Duo, she grew the business from $9M ARR and eight sales people to more than half a billion in revenue and 400 sales people.
+Clearly we think she’s pretty cool.

 Vice President and General Counsel

 Peter Katz joined Expel in 2020 as our Vice President and General Counsel.
 He’s building our in-house legal team from the ground up.
 We like that he’s not only bringing his more than 15 years of experience as an attorney to Expel, but also his great sense of humor (kind of a requirement here).